pewsheen/xxx/README.md

 # XXX

+**This is a vibe coding project**

 A Chrome extension that automatically detects posts on X.com (Twitter) with exactly 4 horizontal images and provides a toggle to combine them into a single vertical image.

+If you are enjoying the tweet, please tap that tweet to give support to the author.

 ## Installation